Khushwant Singh: Personal life

 Khushwant Singh was married to Kanwal Malik.
 Malik was his childhood friend who had moved to London earlier.
 They met again when he studied law at King's College London, and soon got married.
 They were married in Delhi, with Chetan Anand and Iqbal Singh as the only invitees.
 Muhammad Ali Jinnah also attended the formal service.
 They had a son, named Rahul Singh, and a daughter, named Mala.
 His wife predeceased him in 2001.
 Actress Amrita Singh is the daughter of his brother Daljit Singh's son – Shavinder Singh and Rukhsana Sultana.
 He stayed in "Sujan Singh Park", near Khan Market New Delhi, Delhi's first apartment complex, built by his father in 1945, and named after his grandfather.
-His grandniece Tisca Chopra is a noted TV and film actress.
-Singh's youngest brother was Delhi MLA Daljit Singh.

 Religious belief

 Singh was a self-proclaimed agnostic, as the title of his 2011 book Agnostic Khushwant: There is no God explicitly revealed.
 He was particularly against organised religion.
 He was evidently inclined towards atheism, as he said, "One can be a saintly person without believing in God and a detestable villain believing in him.
 In my personalised religion, There Is No God!"
 He also once said, "I don't believe in rebirth or in reincarnation, in the day of judgement or in heaven or hell.
 I accept the finality of death."
 His last book The Good, The Bad and The Ridiculous was published in October 2013, following which he retired from writing.
 The book was his continued critique of religion and especially its practice in India, including the critique of the clergy and priests.
 It earned a lot of acclaim in India.
+Khushwant Singh had once controversially claimed that Sikhism was a "warrior branch of Hinduism".